 Don’t know the answers to those questions yet?
 Read on.

 The first thing we’d like to talk about is the role of genetics when it comes to hair loss.
 Many of us are familiar with the idea that we’ll experience hair loss if our grandfather on our mother’s side lost his hair.
-That idea has gained a lot of traction and is a pretty popular piece of trivia, but unfortunately it’s not been proven to be accurate as seen in our blog: myths of hair loss.
+That idea has gained much traction and is a pretty popular piece of trivia, but unfortunately, it’s not been proven to be accurate as seen in our blog: myths of hair loss.

 What we do know is that genetics is just one piece of a very, very complicated puzzle that brings about hair loss.
-In fact, according to Harvard Medical School, “Hereditary-pattern baldness is not really a disease, but a natural condition caused by some combination of genetics, hormone levels and the ageing process.”
+In fact, according to Harvard Medical School, “Hereditary-pattern baldness is not a disease, but a natural condition caused by some combination of genetics, hormone levels, and the aging process.”